Hlebersv/NovelViewSinthesys/README.md

 ![vas.png](Images%2Fvas.png)

-A project to create a generative diffusion model that takes as input a single (frontal) photograph of a face and outputs a synthesised image of the same person, only from a different angle (specified during generation)
+A project to create a diffusion model that takes as input a single (frontal) photograph of a face and outputs a synthesised image of the same person from a different angle (specified during generation)

 ### Model